Click below for the Terms and Conditions for Domestic Customers in PDF format.

-4.1 The Energy will be delivered to the Property by the Network Operator on Our behalf.
-The Network Operator is responsible for maintaining the Network and the connection of the Property to the Network, and it may cut-off the supply in accordance with the industry rules.
+4.1 The Energy will be delivered to the Property by the Network Company on Our behalf.
+The Network Company is responsible for maintaining the Network and the connection of the Property to the Network, and it may cut-off the supply in accordance with the industry rules.
 We are not responsible for variations or interruptions in the supply of Energy.

 4.3 Ownership of, and responsibility for, the Energy will transfer to You at the point at which the Property is connected to the Network.
 You must maintain the pipes and wires and other relevant equipment at the Property in a good and safe manner.

-4.4 If You believe that there has been an escape of gas at the Property, you must immediately call the Network Company on 0800 111 999 and they will provide any emergency services for which You must allow them access.
+4.4 If You believe that there has been an escape of gas at the Property, you must immediately call The National Gas Emergency Number on 0800 111 999 and they will provide any emergency services for which You must allow them access

-5.1 The Charges include a tariff for Energy supplied, together with additional fees for particular services and activities, including missed-visit charges, charges for late payments, charges for lost pre-payment Meter cards, charges for disconnections and re-connections, charges for testing, replacing, and moving Meters, and charges for replacement paperwork.
+5.1 The Charges include a tariff for Energy supplied, together with additional fees for any particular services and activities, including Early Exit Fees, missed-visit charges, charges for late payments, charges for lost pre-payment Meter cards, charges for disconnections and re-connections, charges for testing, replacing, and moving Meters, and charges for replacement paperwork.

-5.2 Up-to-date information describing all of the services and activities to which the Charges relate can be found on the Website, together with details of the applicable rate for each of the Charges.
+5.2 Up-to-date information, describing all the available services and activities to which the Charges relate can be found on the Website, together with details of the applicable rate for each of the Charges.

-5.7 If You owe Your previous Energy Supplier money for the period prior to the start of supply under the Contract, this debt may be transferred to us under the industry rules.
-If this is the case, You will pay Us the amount owed together with any reasonable administration costs We incur.
+5.8 If You owe Your previous Energy Supplier money for the period prior to the start of supply under the Contract, this debt may be transferred to Us under the industry rules in certain circumstances.

-6.1 We will send You regular bills or statements setting out the Energy supplied and the Charges payable under the Contract (together with any other information required by our Licence).
+6.1 We will send You regular bills or statements setting out the Energy supplied and the Charges payable under the Contract (together with any other information required by Our Licence) via email.